 For which period can I buy tickets?

-You can buy tickets for the summer season, valid from 26 March to 23 October 2016.
+You can buy tickets that are valid for the period from April 6th 2019 to October 20th 2019.

 I have a discount coupon, can I use it to buy tickets online?